Zlclab/CNRBind/README.md

 The RNA id, sequence and labels can be found in ./data_cache/, the codes for RLBind are available in ./predict.
 In addition, the demo and corresponding documentation files can be found in ./demo.

+Testing each RNA takes approximately 10 seconds, depending on the sequence length.

 ### Test the model on TE18 (~3min)

 ```bash